exonum/exonum-doc/src/architecture/storage.md

 Forks are used during block creation: validator node apply some transactions, check its correctness, apply other ones, and finally decides which transactions should be applied to the data and which should not.
-If one of the transactions falls with error during validation, its changes are promptly reverted.
+If one of the transactions falls with `panic` during validation, its changes are promptly reverted.

 During the block execution, fork allows to create the [list of